What is a CMMS?

 A computerized maintenance management system is used for a multitude of maintenance related tasks, including:

 - Work order management.
-A CMMS enables users to create work orders detailing repair needs.
+CMMS solutions enable users to create work orders detailing repair needs.
 Many systems also have the option to attach images or documents to the order.

 - Preventive maintenance.
-This software offers users the ability to schedule preventive maintenance on pieces of equipment, thus decreasing downtime and reactive repair costs.
+CMMS maintenance software offers users the ability to schedule preventive maintenance on pieces of equipment, thus decreasing downtime and reactive repair costs.

 - Recording historical data.
-A robust CMMS software system includes the ability to track historical data, such as repairs, purchases, vendor information, and preventive maintenance.
+Robust CMMS solutions include the ability to track historical data, such as repairs, purchases, vendor information, and preventive maintenance.
 This information can be useful during audits.

 - Inventory management.
 Users can refer to their system to ensure parts and materials are always available when needed.